sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Providers

-Use this option to display detailed information about providers.
+The **Providers** option displays detailed information about providers.
 Providers refer to the Event Tracing for Windows (ETW) components that expose events to Windows Performance Recorder (WPR).
 To display information about providers, use the following syntax, where **-providers** refers to all installed/known and registered providers.

 ### Syntax